verbes4/verbes4/README.md

 ### Hi there 👋
+im proficient* in python and bash. i can do html and css, but not very well.

+*proficient = barely understands it enough to make working programs within them
 <!--
 **verbes4/verbes4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.